satyambittu/Managing-Supply-Chain-With-ML/README.md

 ## Overview

-This repository demonstrates a comparative study of Machine Learning and Deep Learning models applied to supply chain demand forecasting.
+This repository demonstrates a comparative study of Machine Learning and Deep Learning (GRU, LSTM) models applied to supply chain demand forecasting.
 The goal is to:

 1. **Forecast future sales** by understanding historical sales trends.
 2. **Optimize inventory** to match store stock with actual demand and reduce storage costs.